 III.
-Addenda to Listing and Exclusive Right-to-Buy Agreements
+Addenda to Exclusive Right-to-Sell and Exclusive Right-to-Buy Listing Contract

 Real Estate Commission Rule 7.4.A states: "No contract provision, including modifications or additional provisions permitted by Rules 7.2 and 7.3, will relieve a Broker, Employing Broker, or Brokerage Firm from compliance with section 12-10-201, C.R.S., et. seq., or these Rules."